 |No. 240||0 – 5 %|

-⇛A mix 1:1:2 is appropriate for the granolithic finish when the granolithic topping thickness is between 13 mm and 40 mm.
+⇛ A mix of 1:1:2 is appropriate for the granolithic finish when the granolithic topping thickness is between 13 mm and 40 mm.
 The finish should be laid in one layer and monolithic with the base.

-⇛It is preferred if crushed aggregate is used to get granolithic finish.
+⇛ It is preferred to use crushed aggregate to get the granolithic finish.
 Sometimes, granulated aggregate is used as coarse aggregate.

 Method of Granolithic Flooring Construction